ankidroid/Anki-Android/Database-Structure.md

     usn: "usn: Update sequence number: used in same way as other usn vales in db",
     collapsed: "true when deck is collapsed",
-    browserCollapsed: "true when deck collapsed in browser",
+    browserCollapsed: "true when deck collapsed in browser", newToday/revToday/lrnToday : two number array.
+                                 First one is currently unused
-    newToday: "two number.
-First one currently not used.
-Second is the negation (-) of the number of new cards added today by custom study",
+                                 The second one is equal to the number of cards seen today in this deck minus the number of new cards in custom study today.
+                                 BEWARE, it's changed in anki.sched(v2).Scheduler._updateStats and anki.sched(v2).Scheduler._updateCutoff.update  but can't be found by grepping 'newToday', because it's instead written as type+"Today" with type which may be new/rev/lrnToday
     timeToday: "two number array used somehow for custom study.
 Currently unused in the code",
     dyn: "1 if dynamic (AKA filtered) deck",
     extendNew: "extended new card limit (for custom study).
                 Potentially absent, in this case it's considered to be 10 by aqt.customstudy",
     conf: "id of option group from dconf in `col` table.
 Or absent if the deck is dynamic.
           Its absent in filtere deck",
-    revToday: "two number.
-First one currently not used.
-Second is the negation (-) of the number of review cards added today by custom study",
-    lrnToday: "two number array used somehow for custom study.
-Currently unused in the code",
     id: "deck ID (automatically generated long)",
     mod: "last modification time",
     desc: "deck description"